How Does the Marion County Sheriff Sale Work?

 Don’t ask if this is legal or not… just saying it happens.

-Currently, the list is tiny… maybe 150 homes, many of which are removed by the time the sale actually occurs.
+Currently, the list is tiny… generally less than 100 homes, many of which are removed by the time the sale actually occurs.

 Tiny, that is, by comparison.